Tamerbekir/PocketPal/README.md

-# TimeTracker2
+# Time Tracker

-!Deploy

 ## Overview

-**TimeTracker2** is a web application designed to help you log activities and goals, and keep track of the time spent on them.
+**Time Tracker** is a web application designed to help you log activities and goals, and keep track of the time spent on them.
 It also features a to-do list to manage your tasks efficiently.

 ## Features